spaceshipdigital/zipKode/README.md

 JS: ./src/js (index.js is main js file)
 scss: ./src/scss (main.scss is main styles file)

-All variables for styles are here: ./src/scss/config/variables.scss

-Build
-1. cd ./environment
-2. npm run-script build

 All files will be generated in ./dist folder.
-I use WebpackShellPlugin to copy files to theme after build.
-On Windows main.css and main.js will be copied to theme directory automatically.
-On MacOS you will have to copy it manually or edit webpack.config.js.